zjusuge/Tianlong-Wang.github.io/_pages/about.md

 I am a **PhD student at Zhejiang University (ZJU)**, with joint doctoral research training at **Nanyang Technological University (NTU)**.
 I am supervised by [Prof. Hongyue Sun](https://person.zju.edu.cn/0096428) at ZJU and hosted by [Prof. Chu Jian](https://dr.ntu.edu.sg/entities/person/Chu-Jian) at NTU.
 I expect to complete my PhD in **June 2027**.

-My research connects **geohazard prediction, hydrological modelling, and machine learning**, with a particular focus on **debris flows and landslides**.
-From water moving through a catchment to slope deformation and debris-flow motion, I investigate how environmental observations and physical knowledge can improve our understanding and prediction of hazardous processes.

-I develop **physics-informed and explainable learning methods** for regional susceptibility assessment, debris-flow characteristics, landslide displacement, and hydrological prediction.
-Across these applications, I focus on three questions: how to incorporate physical knowledge into learning, how to interpret model predictions, and how to evaluate generalization beyond the training data.

-> **My goal is to make geohazard predictions not only more accurate, but also more physically grounded, interpretable, and useful for early warning and disaster mitigation.**

-My doctoral research has received support from the **China Association for Science and Technology (CAST)**, the **China Scholarship Council (CSC)**, and **Zhejiang University**.

-I welcome research discussions and collaborations on geohazards, hydrology, and physics-informed and explainable machine learning.

 {% if page.show_postdoc_notice %}
-> **Postdoctoral opportunities — 2027**
+> **🔎 Seeking postdoctoral opportunities — 2027**
 > I am seeking postdoctoral opportunities following my expected PhD completion in **June 2027**.
-I would be pleased to discuss opportunities related to geohazards, hydrological modelling, and physics-informed and explainable machine learning.
+My research interests include **geohazard prediction, hydrological modelling, and physics-informed and explainable machine learning**.
+I welcome discussions with prospective supervisors and research groups.
+Please [contact me by email](mailto:tianlong_wang@zju.edu.cn) to explore potential opportunities.
 {% endif %}

+My research connects **geohazards, hydrology, and machine learning**, with a particular focus on **debris flows and landslides**.
+I investigate how environmental observations and physical knowledge can improve the prediction of hazardous processes, from water moving through a catchment to slope deformation and debris-flow motion.

+My work spans **regional susceptibility assessment, debris-flow characteristics, landslide displacement, and hydrological prediction**, with three central themes:

+- **Physics-informed learning:** incorporating physical knowledge into data-driven models.
+- **Explainable prediction:** interpreting model outputs and examining the contributions of environmental factors.
+- **Model generalization:** evaluating predictive performance beyond the training data.

+My goal is to develop predictions that are **accurate, physically grounded, and interpretable**, supporting early warning and disaster mitigation.

+My doctoral research and training have received support from the **China Association for Science and Technology (CAST)**, the **China Scholarship Council (CSC)**, and **Zhejiang University**.

+I welcome research discussions and collaborations across these areas.

 {% if page.cv_url and page.cv_url != "" %}
 **[Download CV (PDF)]({{ page.cv_url | relative_url }})**